Casualties uncertain after Marshall Fire tears through Colorado: ‘There were people who would not evacuate’ - NewsBreak

 Nearly 95% of Boulder County is under severe or extreme drought.

-“With any snow on the ground, this absolutely would not have happened in the way that it did,” snow hydrologist Keith Musselman told the Associated Press on Thursday.Thursday updates: Hundreds of homes destroyed by Marshall Fire, thousands of people evacuated
+“With any snow on the ground, this absolutely would not have happened in the way that it did,” snow hydrologist Keith Musselman told the Associated Press on Thursday.Colorado wildfire rages on

 Musselman was at home when Thursday’s fires broke out not far away.
 He said this severe fire risk is expected in September and October following a dry summer, but the lack of any precipitation this late in the season is highly unusual.